seankarson/docs/index.md

 		<div class='nextstep'>
 	    <h3>Contributors</h3>

 			<p>Development on the code base for Geode was started in 2002 as the commercial product GemFire.
 The open source version of Geode was released in April, 2015.
-Primary commiters include members of the GemFire engineering team, customers, and ASF members.</p>
+Primary committers include members of the GemFire engineering team, customers, and ASF members.</p>

 			<p>If you'd like to participate in Project Geode, <a href ="http://projectgeode.org/contribute">learn how to contribute.</a></p>
 		</div>